 SB1780 will allow Illinois to be in compliance with guidance issued under the Department of Housing and Urban Development (HUD).
 The guidance states that arrest records may not serve as the basis for denying someone housing because it creates a disproportionate impact on people of color.

-This legislation will go into effect on January 1, 2020.
-Individuals whose housing rights are violated will be able to file a discrimination charge with the Illinois Department of Human Rights.
+Under the new law, those whose housing rights are violated will be able to file a discrimination charge with the Illinois Department of Human Rights.